xenify-io/litepaper/README.md

 Xenify places a strong emphasis on user experience, striving to create an intuitive and user-friendly platform.
 The onboarding process is streamlined, with clear instructions and guidance to help users navigate the platform with ease.
 Users can interact with the platform through various functions, such as swapping tokens across multiple blockchains, staking, and claiming rewards.

-Unlike traditional decentralized exchanges, Xenify does not require users to provide liquidity.
-Instead, it operates as a cross-chain aggregator, utilizing APIs to source the best exchange rates and lowest fees from multiple decentralized exchanges.
+Unlike traditional decentralised exchanges, Xenify does not require users to provide liquidity.
+Instead, it operates as a cross-chain aggregator, utilizing APIs to source the best exchange rates and lowest fees from multiple decentralised exchanges.
 This approach simplifies the user experience and allows for seamless transactions across different blockchain networks.

 The platform provides a seamless experience for claiming rewards, staking, and unstaking tokens.
 Users can easily monitor their staked assets and accrued rewards, and claim or unstake their tokens with just a few clicks.
 This user-centric approach ensures that Xenify remains accessible to both novice and experienced users alike.